Maps from 3-manifolds to 4-manifolds that induce isomorphisms on $\pi_1$: Introduction

 Proposition \ref{aspherical} (on $3$-manifolds with aspherical prime factors) actually holds for any dimension $n$ if we replace ''map" by "embedding''.
 For prime decomposition of $n$-manifolds, see \cite{BCFHKLN}.

-\begin{theorem} Suppose $N^{n+1}$ is a compact orientable manifold of dimension $n+1$ such that $\partial N$ is either empty or connected, and $M^n$ is a closed orientable manifold of dimension $n$.
-If $M^n$ contains an aspherical prime factor, then there is no embedding $i: M \to N$ that induces an isomorphism $i_* : \pi_1(M) \to \pi_1(N)$. \end{theorem}
+\begin{theorem} Suppose $N^{n+1}$ is a compact orientable manifold of dimension $n+1$ such that $\partial N$ is either empty or connected, and $M^n$ is a closed orientable manifold of dimension $n$.\\ If $M^n$ contains an aspherical prime factor, then there is no embedding $i: M \to N$ that induces an isomorphism $i_* : \pi_1(M) \to \pi_1(N)$.\\ In particular, $M^n$ does not bound a compact orientable $(n+1)$-manifold such that the inclusion induces an isomorphism on $\pi_1$. \end{theorem}